Gunnarwolfe Fontaine

-Gunnarwolfe Fontaine (born September 16, 2000) is an American professional ice hockey forward for the Toronto Marlies of the American Hockey League (AHL).
+Gunnarwolfe Fontaine (born September 16, 2000) is an American professional ice hockey forward for HC Pustertal Wölfe of the ICE Hockey League(ICEHL).
 He has previously played for Northeastern University and Ohio State University of the National Collegiate Athletic Association (NCAA).
 He was drafted in the seventh round, 202nd overall, by the Nashville Predators.

 Playing career

 Amateur

 Fontaine started playing in the United States Hockey League (USHL) with the Chicago Steel in the 2018–19 season.
 He was immediately a star, scoring 20 goals and 23 assists in 60 games.
 He would also score six goals and six assists in nine games in the Clark Cup Playoffs, where the Steel would fall in three games to the Sioux Falls Stampede.
 However, the successful season established Fontaine as a rising star in hockey.

 Fonatine would continue his scoring success with the Steel the following season, scoring 26 goals and 31 assists in 45 games.
 Everything seemed to be clicking for the Fontaine and the Steel, who were sitting atop the league standings when the season was abruptly suspended on March 12, 2020, due to the COVID-19 pandemic.
 Five days later, on March 18, the rest of the season was canceled as well.
 Although a disappointing end to Fonatine's USHL career, the Steel were awarded the Anderson Cup at season's end as regular season champions.